kirkekrusell/Data-engineering-project/Implementation/README.md

 Access Airflow at:
 http://localhost:8080

 # DAG - MTR file quality check

-The DAG (´validate.py´) is located in the ´implementation/´ folder.
+The DAG (`validate.py`) is located in the `implementation/` folder.
 When setting up Airflow, you need to copy this file into the Airflow DAGs directory:

-´cp implementation/validate.py airflow/dags/´
+`cp implementation/validate.py airflow/dags/`

 First time it does not automatically detect the dag, you need to run airflow init.

-´airflow db init´
+`airflow db init`

 ## DAG overview

-This DAG reads the modified MTR file (´mtr_test_2.csv´), checks for NAs in the "Registrikood" column, removes the found rows with NAs and creates a new file version.
+This DAG reads the modified MTR file (`mtr_test_2.csv`), checks for NAs in the "Registrikood" column, removes the found rows with NAs and creates a new file version.
 The dag runs once a week at midnight on Sunday morning.